 Adding quinoa to your daily diet makes shedding those extra pounds a lot easier because it’s loaded with protein.
 Protein is immensely effective in helping you feel full for longer, meaning you won’t go prowling the kitchen pantry soon after for an unhealthy snack.
 It’s impossible to lose weight if you’re constantly feeling like you are starving; that’s a huge reason why most diets fail.
 A diet needs to be successful in helping the individual feel satiated; otherwise, they are likely to give up in frustration.

-However, the most exciting thing about the protein in quinoa is that it’s considered a complete protein.
-This means that it has all nine essential amino acids.
-Why is this such a huge deal?
-But, first, let’s back up a moment.
+The most exciting aspect of the protein in quinoa is that it is considered a complete protein, meaning it contains all nine essential amino acids, which is a significant benefit.
+First, let’s back up a moment.

 We’ve talked a lot about the importance of protein concerning weight loss; however, it’s crucial for so many body functions.
 It’s food for your whole body, and your muscles and organs rely on protein.
 For our proteins to be complete, they need twenty-two amino acids.
 Our bodies make thirteen of them, so we need to get the other nine from the food we eat.
 When we find a food that contains all nine amino acids, that’s like the Holy Grail of protein!